TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 disadvantage.
 When changing the Method :class:`startEngine()` in the parent class, we'd also have to change the Method in the child class.
-This is not only a source for errors but also kind of unconvenient.
+This is not only a source for errors but also kind of inconvenient.
 It would be better to just call the Method of the parent class and then add additional code before or after the call.
 That's exactly what can be done by using the key word :class:`parent`.
 With